Thank you for your interest in participating in the Chain of Parks Art Festival!

 The festival has partnered with Sustainable Tallahassee to continue Greening the Festival which will require your help as a food vendor to reduce food waste and waste generated from food and beverage containers.
 All food vendors are required to comply with the “Food Vendor Green Initiative Agreement” in this application.

 1.)
 You cannot use any Styrofoam containers.
 If we see Styrofoam coming from your booth/ truck, you may be subject to a $25 fee.

 2.)
 Do not use plastic bags when serving food.

 3.)
-If you have prepared food that is unsold at the end of the day on Saturday or Sunday, please package it so it can be picked up by local non-profits serving the unhoused folks in our community rather than throwing it away.
+If you have prepared food that is unsold at the end of the day on Saturday or Sunday, consider packaging it so it can be picked up by local non-profits serving the unhoused folks in our community rather than throwing it away.